pnp/pnpframework/docs/using-the-framework/readme.md

 - Incorporates the PnP Core SDK

+## I don't have access to a Microsoft 365 tenant

+If you don't have a Microsoft 365 tenant you can, for developer purposes, always request [a free developer tenant](https://developer.microsoft.com/en-us/microsoft-365/dev-program) and use that for developing and testing your applications.

+> Note: When your organization already uses Microsoft 365 it's still a good practice to develop and test your applications on a non-production tenant.

 ## Referencing the PnP Framework in your project

 The PnP Framework is available as a NuGet package.
 You can reference it in your project by adding a reference to the NuGet package.